 Latest anthology Update

-The paperback copy of "After the Kool-air is Gone" is now available for ordering and with it comes a five-star reader review.
+The paperback copy of "After the Kool-aid is Gone" is now available for ordering and with it comes a five-star reader review.
 While the review doesn't mention my short story, "The Gipper Memorandum," specifically, the reviewer had kind praise for all of the stories in the collection.

 You can obtain that hard copy by clocking here.